neographophobic/Cube4-Sketches/Acknowledgments.md

 ## Freetronics Cube4 Matrix PDF
 Original version created by user **ponch58**, and posted to [http://forum.freetronics.com/viewtopic.php?f=32&t=5562](http://forum.freetronics.com/viewtopic.php?f=32&t=5562).
 I've modified this version to include the position of each LED and the corners, as I use these features in a number of my sketches.

-## Freetronics Cube4 Matrix
-Original version created by user **ponch58**, and posted to [http://forum.freetronics.com/viewtopic.php?f=32&t=5562]().
-I've modified this version to include the position of each LED and the corners, as I use these features in a number of my sketches.

 ## Videos
 Numerous videos have been posted that show animations running on a 4x4x4 cube.
 I used these as inspiration for many of my sketches.
 Three particularly useful videos are:-